The story below is a preview from our March/April 2021 issue. For more stories like it, Subscribe Today. Thank you!

 Hack: Ice says for white trim, Mr. Clean Magic Eraser pads are your best friend.
 They shine up trim like new with less elbow grease required, and save you from having to repaint.

-The story above is a preview from our March/April 2021 issue.
+The story above is from our March/April 2021 issue.
 For more stories, subscribe today or view our FREE digital edition.
 Thank you for supporting local journalism!